 If you're familiar with the indoor Canary, you know that it includes home health sensors as well as a siren, both of these features are missing from Canary Flex.
 For now, the only event Canary is capable of monitoring for is motion.

 Thankfully, as false alarms do occur, you have some control over alerts.
 The primary way to control alerts is through the use of modes.
-Canary has three modes: auto, home, and night.
-Using the auto-mode, the camera will arm and disarm based upon your phone's presence.
-Home mode is customizable.
-When in home mode you can decide if the camera should be set to private or if it should record video.
+Canary has four modes: auto, home, away, and night but not all modes are free.
+Users without a paid subscription will have access to auto-mode, Home Mode, and Away Mode.
+Using the Auto Mode, the camera will arm and disarm based on your phone's presence.
+Home Mode is also free but paid members will be able to customize it.
+For example, when in Home Mode you can decide if the camera should be set to private or if it should record video.
 If you decide to turn on "record video" you can also decide if you want alerts or not.
-Night mode is also customizable.
-You can schedule night mode, and you can also decide if the camera should record video, send alerts, or if it should be set to private.
+Night Mode is also customizable for paid users.
+You can schedule night mode, and you can decide if the camera should record video, send alerts, or if it should be set to private.

 Aside from security, your privacy is Flex's top concern.
 To make sure data coming from your Flex is safe from hackers, they use AES 256-bit encryption and secure web transfer.
 The cloud is also encrypted.